mackeriv/alura-stickers/README.md

 # Sticker Generator (Alura exercise)

-A project intended for generating messenger-style stickers from various API JSON sources:
+A project intended for generating messenger-style stickers from various API JSON sources.
+The program creates an HTTP connection to an API in order to download images and saves them locally after drawing custom text on them:

 ![screenshot1](images/1.png)